rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 ```
 being *public_ip_01* the public ip of the EC2 instance that you can check as shown in the previous section.

-This will start the Routing Service with the configuration file RSConfig.xml and the configuration name example_WanT.
+This starts the Routing Service with the configuration file RSConfig.xml and the configuration name example_WanT.

-The Routing Service will be listening on port 8080 for the UDP protocol and port 8090 for the UDP protocol.
+The Routing Service listens to port 8080 for the UDP protocol and port 8090 for the UDP protocol.
 Docker maps ports 80 and 90 of the host to ports 8080 and 8090 of the container, respectively.

 Routing Service uses Real Time Wan Transport to communicate with the Zonal Controllers and the Cockpit.